Separable Convex Optimization with Nested Lower and Upper Constraints: Proposed Methodology

-Thus, the penalty functions for $c_i$ and $d_i$ are taken into account by a $\cO(n)$ test during each RAP resolution, and they never appear in the objective.
-Experimentally, we observe that the subproblems that fall in the first two cases of Equation~(\ref{myreformulate}) are solved notably faster, since they do not need to search for the minimum of a convex function. \end{itemize}
+Nevertheless, since efficient RAP algorithms exist for some specific forms of the objective function, e.g., quadratic \citep{Brucker1984,Ibaraki1988}, we wish to avoid explicit penalty terms in the objective.
+Therefore we note that an optimal solution $\mathbf{x^*}$ of $\text{RAP}_{v,w}(L,R,\mathbf{\bar{c}},\mathbf{\bar{d}})$ can be obtained as follows: where $c'_i = \max \{ \bar{c}_i, \min \{ c_i, \bar{d}_i \} \}$, $d'_i = \min \{ \bar{d}_i, \max \{ d_i, \bar{c}_i \} \}$, and $\mathbf{x}$ is the solution of the same RAP with the hard constraints of Equation (\ref{hard-const}): Thus, the penalty functions for $c_i$ and $d_i$ are taken into account by a $\cO(n)$ test during each RAP resolution, and they never appear in the objective.
+Experimentally, we observe that the subproblems that fall in the first two cases of Equation~(\ref{myreformulate}) are solved notably faster, since they do not even require finding the minimum of a convex function. \end{itemize}